Breast Augmentation FAQ

 How do you determine the ideal breast implant size?

-By the time patients come for a breast augmentation consultation in Dr. DuPéré’s Toronto practice, many have a pretty good idea about the size of breast implants they want.
+By the time women come for a breast augmentation consultation with Dr. DuPéré, many have a pretty good idea about the size of breast implants they want.
 It’s great to do your research, but it’s also important to keep an open mind because a number of factors must be considered before selecting a size.
 Most important are the size of your current breasts, your body frame, and whether the implants will be placed under or over your pectoral muscles or under the pectoralis fascia.
 The dual-plane technique might also be an option for you.
 Dr. DuPéré has a wide variety of sizers, which you can put into a bra to see how you look with different options.
 He will guide you through the determining factors.

 What is the best place for a breast augmentation incision?